tyreepearson/field-workshops-terraform/docs/index.md

 - Every function must return a value such as **true**.
 - A call to this function could look like:
   - **s3_buckets = find_resources("aws_s3_bucket")**

+???

+There are a set of predefined functions that you can use for the a resource. each function can have zero or more paramaters. these paramaters give you the ability to change individual functions depending on that set of values within the parameter.
+This s3_bucket variable is going to get the data from find_resources function and look at all values with the same string as a("aws_s3_bucket"). this identifies this resource and gives you the s3_bucket data values.

 ---
 name: policy-deep-dive